Clay-Ferguson/quantizr/docs/user-guide/index.md

 The Coding Agent is only available for local deployments that you run yourself, and is not available on quanta.wiki website because it requires direct access to your code so it can read the code, analyze it, and make changes to it, automatically in real-time.

-Note: The Coding Agent is also available as a Streamlit app that's checked into the `quantizr` monorepo on Github in the [QuantaAgent folder](https://github.com/Clay-Ferguson/quantizr/tree/main/QuantaAgent).
-The [README](https://github.com/Clay-Ferguson/quantizr/blob/main/QuantaAgent/README.md) in the Coding Agent project contains all the docs on how to use it.

 #### Enabling Coding Agent Features

 The docker compose file named `dc-dev.yaml` shows an example of a setup that enables the Coding Agent in the QAI Microservice (which enables the Coding Agent in the Quanta app also).
 The important parts of that yaml that activate the Coding Agent are 1) the two volumes named `/projects` and `/data` in the QAI service configuration, and 2) the variable `aiAgentEnabled: "true"` that's defined in the Quanta service itself which tells the app to enable the agent.
 After these two changes the Coding Agent features in the app will become available.